n7tae/new-xlxd/README.md

 sudo apt install apache2 php5
 sudo apt install build-essential sudo apt install g++
+# the following is only needed for XLX, not for XRF
+sudo apt install libmysqlclient-dev
 ```

 ### Download the repository and enter the directory